Help and Advice

 NAPAC NAPAC is the National Association for People Abused in Childhood.
 They are a registered charity, based in the UK, providing support and information for people abused in childhood.
 If you were abused as a child and are looking for support they may be able to help.

-Care for the Family 029 2081 0800 offer family orientated advice and information.
+Care for the Family Offer family orientated advice and information.

-For skincare issues Acne Help is a good starting point with some useful links and information.
+For skin care issues Acne advice from NHS Choices is a good starting point with some useful information.

 The Site Useful range of teen based information including advice about visiting a Sexual Assault Referral Centre.